dan-bailey/learning-log/README.md

 ## March 25, 2023
 I finished the Git & Github course on Udemy yesterday.
 Today, I had to work the second job, so I didn't get much coding time in.
 Played around with datetime in python a bit...but I'll spend more time on it tomorrow.
 I'd like to get this little script I'm working on done before the end of the month.

+## March 26, 2023
+Had the kiddos today and a bunch of life stuff got in the way.
+Spent maybe 10 minutes fucking around with python code.
+Did a quick commit to github for the consistency.
+Will do better tomorrow.